 Tony conducts visual impact assessments and landscape assessments and presents expert evidence at council hearings, at the Environment Court, and at the Enquiry Board.
 For the past 17 years, he has been a tutor and examiner at the School of Landscape Architecture (SOLA) at Lincoln University and has taught in Singapore for SOLA.

-Moves: by Ford Mondeo wagon and Salomon trail shoes
+Moves: By car and Salomon trail shoes

 Drinks: Two Thumb NZ Pale Ale, Panhead ‘Supercharger’and anything from 'Garage Project'

-Plays: basketball, lawn bowls, cricket and golf (not very often)
+Plays: Basketball, lawn bowls, cricket and golf (not very often)

-Favourite space in Christchurch: the eclectic nature of Volstead, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk
+Favourite space in Christchurch: The eclectic nature of Volstead, tracks of Bottle Lake Forest, the Port Hills, and the courtyard designed by Sir Miles Warren that he looks onto from his desk

-Supports: most things
+Supports: Most things

 Reads: The Press on a daily basis, and, when he can, biographies and novels

-Wishes: for a plentiful vegetable garden
+Wishes: For a plentiful vegetable garden